 Both Orient and Seiko are well-known watchmakers that were founded in Japan.
-These companies are renowned for producing high-quality timepieces.
+These companies are renowned for producing high-quality Smartwatches.
 Although Seiko is the parent company of Orient, both companies maintain their own distinct identities in business practices and are managed as independent brands.

 In this piece, we will discuss the most important distinction that can be made between Orient and Seiko.
-In addition to this, we will analyze some of the most prominent watches and discuss the particular characteristics of these timepieces.
+In addition to this, we will analyze some of the most prominent watches and discuss the particular characteristics of these Smartwatches.
 But before we get into the correlations, let’s take a look at the histories of both companies and the things they’ve accomplished in the past.

 Orient is a well-known and highly regarded Japanese watch manufacturer.
 Shogoro Yoshida opened the company’s first location in 1901 as a retail shop that specializes in time-keepers.
 The Yoshida Watch shop, which specialized in the sale of imported pocket watches, was the establishment that introduced the world to Orient.